Asta Gröting: Works (selection)

+Asta Gröting, Berlin Facades, installation view, KINDL, Berlin, 2017.
+Photo: Jens Ziehe.

 Gröting's earlier work focused on sculpture, before she also turned to video and performance, starting 1993.
 Gröting's works often present ordinary, familiar elements, where the viewer's attention is drawn towards their material transformation, caused by the exaggeration of the familiar.
 In Gröting's work there is a focus on what is not visible, like the inner voice, the space between lovers having sex, the digestive system, or the inside of holes made by bullets, and the ways in which the invisible can be brought to the surface.
 As such, she allows absence to do the talking.
 In these explorations a sense of realism is at work that pays attention to what is not considered to be beautiful, or to what is seen as damaged or even damaging.
 It develops works that convert psychological and emotional perspectives to the complex relationships of people into clear forms.
 Often they are presented in work groups or series.